dokku/dokku-mysql/README.md

 dokku mysql:backup-deauth lolipop
 ```

-### creates a backup of the mysql service to an existing s3 bucket
+### create a backup of the mysql service to an existing s3 bucket

 ```shell
 # usage